cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ::: {.callout-tip}
 #### Learning Objectives

-At the end of this session you will be able to perform the following:
+After this section you should be able to:

-- subsampling of your sample isolates reads using 'rasusa'.
+- Subsample of your sample isolates reads using 'rasusa'.
-- genome assembly for your isolates using 'flye'.
+- Genome assembly for your isolates using 'flye'.
-- error correction of the assembled genome isolates using 'medaka'.
+- Error correction of the assembled genome isolates using 'medaka'.
-- annotation of your genome isolates using 'bakta'
+- Annotation of your genome isolates using 'bakta'

 :::